Shadow-Work

 8 Coping Skills For Anxiety

 Your mind needs a way to release all of the anxious thoughts you’re having.
-Imagine you’re trying to carry all the groceries from the car in one trip.
-It’s a struggle but you don’t want to make a second trip.
-That is what your brain has to deal with on a constant basis.
-Your mind is carrying a 50-pound load of anxious thoughts and there is never any relief from that weight.
 Journaling is an excellent way to take the pressure off of what you’re feeling inside.
 Anything and everything, write about it.
 Especially when it is fueled by anxiety, get it out of your system.
 Talk to a friend about what you wrote down.
 Express it, so you can let it go.

 Don’t do the same things you normally do that lead you nowhere.
 Switch up your routine.
 Switch up your thought patterns.
 By now you’ve heard of the law of attraction.
 You attract what you are.
 If you’re a ball of anxiety and stress you will keep cultivating that lifestyle.
 Start new habits that make you feel good.
 Get more things done in your day.
 Tell yourself, “No, I AM WORTH IT.”
 Don’t be your own worst enemy.
 You should be on your own team!
 Hype yourself up like you do for the people around you.

-When I look up ways to cope with anxiety, I always see exercise on the list, and I find it so annoying.
+Looking up ways to cope with anxiety, you always see exercise on the list, so annoying.
 Going to the gym won’t necessarily take away your anxiety.

 But more research has been done that exercise is actually good for your brain.
 And that piece of information, motivates me to work out.
 Some people don’t care about being ripped or lifting weights.
 But if it can help clear up your anxiety in your mind, that to me is worth it.
 Not only is it good for the neurological aspect for your brain to function but it can boost your self-esteem.
 For example, shedding a couple of pounds, getting toned on the backside, or feeling that you have more energy now to get other things done in your day.
 Exercise has so many benefits.
 That is the amazing part about it.
 Start small.